-Edward C. Mann, Chair Hattiesburg MS 39406-5036 (601) 266-4446 Hartsell, Lanmon, McDonald, Mann, Yuen Associate Graduate Faculty
+Edward C. Mann, Chair Hattiesburg MS 39406-5036 (601) 266-4446 Hartsell, Lanmon, Shoemaker, Mann, Yuen Associate Graduate Faculty

-The Department of Technology Education offers graduate programs leading to the Master of Science degree with emphases available in two areas: Business Technology Education (formerly Business Education) and Technical and Occupational Education (formerly Industrial and Vocational Education).
-The purposes of these two programs are to provide teachers of Business, Industrial, Technical, and Vocational subjects post-baccalaureate work designed to serve as a foundation for professional development, career advancement, and further graduate study.
-Mississippi teachers holding the appropriate Class A teaching license may qualify for a Class AA license upon successful completion of one of these programs.
+The Department of Technology Education offers graduate programs leading to the Master of Science degree: Master of Science in Technology Education with an emphases in Business Technology Education or an emphasis in Technology and Occupational Education and a Master of Science in Instructional Technology.

+The purpose of the Master of Science in Technology Education is to provide teachers of Business, Industrial, Technical, and Vocational subjects post-baccalaureate course work designed to serve as a foundation for professional development, career advancement, and/or further graduate study.

-Additionally, the Department offers a Master of Science degree in Instructional Technology.
-The mission of this program is to provide students with a strong theoretical base and practical hands-on experience in the design, development, implementation, management, and evaluation of leading edge educational technologies.
+The purpose of the Master of Science in Instructional Technology is to provide students with a strong theoretical base and practical hands-on experience in the design, development, implementation, management, and evaluation of leading-edge educational technologies.